YuukanOO/uniformcss.com/get-started/fundamentals/configuration.md

 ---

-## Basic Configuration &nbsp; 🍼
+## CDN Configuration

-The basic configuration method is the easiest way to customize and get started with Uniform.
+The CDN configuration method is the easiest way to customize and get started with Uniform.
 This method only allows you to customize basic attributes such as **typography**, **colors**, and **sizing scales**.
 It does not however, allow you to perform more deeper customizations such as apply a prefix or enable/disable the important tag and more.

-Lets assume you have included a pre-packaged CDN version of Uniform loaded into your project.
 To apply basic configuration, simply apply CSS variable overrides inside a `:root` pseudo element.
 For more information, please refer to the customization section.

 ```css
 :root {